MohammedHaniz/MohammedHaniz/README.md

 - 👋 Hi, I’m @MohammedHaniz
-- 👀 I’m interested in ethical hackings, studying about cyber security systems Addicted to cars and bikes, hacking games😜
+- 👀 I’m interested in ethical hackings, studying about cyber security systems Addicted to cars and bikes, love to speak in french, hacking games😜
 - 🌱 I’m currently learning B.TECH-IT IN
 SRI MANAKULA VINAYAGAR ENGENEERING COLLEGE, MADAGADIPET, IN PUDUCHERRY,INDIA